shopware/docs/guides/plugins/plugins/api/Customer-specific-pricing.md

 ]
 ```

-For the `delete` action, the workflow is that the operation accepts 3 different arrays of ids: `customerIds`, `productIds` or `customerGroupIds`.
-Here you can specify any combination of these id arrays, with an exception that the API route must have _at least one UUID_ supplied in _one of the id arrays_ (`customerIds`, `productIds` or `customerGroupIds`)
+For the `delete` action, the workflow operation accepts 3 different array of ids: `customerIds`, `productIds` or `customerGroupIds`.
+Here, you can specify any combination of these id arrays, with an exception that the API route must have at least one UUID supplied in one of the id arrays (`customerIds`, `productIds` or `customerGroupIds`)

 ```json
 [